 (ii) 0.15 ppm -- 24-hour average.

-(3) "Air Pollution Warning" condition indicates that pollution levels are very high and that abatement actions are necessary to prevent these levels from approaching the level of significant harm.
-At the Air Pollution Warning level substantial restrictions may be required limiting motor vehicle use and industrial and commercial activities.
-When the conditions in both subsections (a) and (b) of this section are met, an Air Pollution Warning will be declared by the Department and all appropriate actions described in Tables 2 and 4 shall be implemented:
+(3) "Air pollution warning" condition indicates that pollution levels are very high and that abatement actions are necessary to prevent these levels from approaching the level of significant harm.
+At the air pollution warning level substantial restrictions may be required limiting motor vehicle use and industrial and commercial activities.
+When the conditions in both subsections (a) and (b) are met, an air pollution warning will be declared by DEQ and all appropriate actions described in Tables 2 and 4 must be implemented:

 (a) Meteorological dispersion conditions are not expected to improve during the next 24 or more hours;

-(b) Monitored pollutant levels at any monitoring site exceed any of the following:
+(b) Monitored regulated pollutant levels at any monitoring site exceed any of the following:

 (A) Sulfur dioxide -- 0.6 ppm -- 24-hour average;